 about hunter madsen

-I am a photographer, essayist, and sometime cartoonist who hails from a family of writers and artists working in diverse media, in a mostly-American line tracing back to Samuel F.B.
+The conversation about beauty in art is, of course, longstanding and never resolved.
+I hail from a family of artists steeped in that conversation across diverse media, in a mostly American line tracing back to Samuel F.B.
 Morse, the 19th-century painter and inventor.
-(Morse, as it happens, brought the daguerreotype from Europe, and mentored Mathew Brady).
+(As it happens, Morse brought the daguerreotype from Europe, and mentored Mathew Brady).

-This vast gallery collection is my one-man Lewis & Clark expedition in pursuit of fresh beauty tracked by alternate coordinates.
-(My new compass settings are described in The Problem of Beauty.)
+This expansive gallery space is my photo expedition in pursuit of new beauty tracked by alternate coordinates.
+(My compass settings are described in The Problem of Beauty.)

-To spot the unexpected in a picked-over age takes an omniverous eye and a passion for the hunt across a sprawling terrain of unlikely contexts, unpromising locations, and provisional aesthetics.
+rough terrain.
+To spot the unexpected in a picked-over age takes an omniverous eye and a determined hunt across a rough terrain of unlikely contexts, unpromising locations, and provisional aesthetics.

-The quest for original beauty has taken me, in passing, to some dark and heartbreaking places.
-Much of the work here brings out the tension we feel when experiencing beauty alongside suffering, which goes, I think, to the heart of the human condition.
-Open to getting there by whatever means, my output can seem a crazy quilt, the assembly of half a dozen personas.
+The journey has taken me, in passing, to some dark and heartbreaking places.
+Much of the imagery here evokes the tension we feel when experiencing beauty alongside suffering, which goes, I think, to the heart of the human condition.
+Open to getting there by whatever means, my output can resemble a crazy-quilt, the stitchwork of different hands.

-In putting together these pairings, I draw from corners of my braggable but plainly unfocused past.
-Following a youth pointed toward the arts (for a time I considered making a career as a classical composer), I undertook training as a social scientist, earning degrees from Dartmouth College and Harvard University.
-While completing my Ph.D., I taught liberal philosophy and world politics to Harvard undergraduates for several years, then pivoted to pursue a more creative line of work in the advertising industry, first in Manhattan and later in San Francisco.
+the winding road.
+In putting together these pairings, I draw from scattered corners of my braggable but unfocused past.
+Following a youth pointed toward the arts (for a time I considered making a career as a composer), I undertook training as a social scientist at Dartmouth College and, for my advanced degrees, at Harvard University.
+For several years I taught liberal philosophy and world politics to Harvard undergrads, then pivoted to pursue a more creative line of work in the advertising industry, first in Manhattan and later in San Francisco.

 With the advent of the internet, which riveted me, I rose to become a senior partner at agency giant J. Walter Thompson, was invited to head up JWT’s first worldwide center for excellence in digital media (a position that I designed but ultimately declined), and was awarded the first international Atticus Prize, from global media leviathan WPP, for an essay series on the coming evolution of marketing.

 I subsequently took up roles at Wired, Yahoo, and some other innovative startups in Silicon Valley.
 Along the way, I published occasional pieces on American life and culture, and penned a monthly column on emerging Web trends for Britain's Management Today.
-One theme of my art concerns how all change, even for the better, entails loss, and how beauty remains to be found in our modern-day ruins: used-up and cast-off objects from displaced technologies.
+One theme of my art explores how all change, even for the better, entails loss, and how an unsentimental beauty is to be found in our modern-day ruins: used-up and cast-off objects from displaced technologies.

+living in sin.
 Working on the side, I also co-authored a controversial political playbook, After the Ball, which pioneered a public outreach strategy for LGBTQ civil rights in America, back in the Nineties.
-Long out of print, the book remains a bugaboo for the religious Right, and its underlying issues continue to surface, here and there, in my visual art.
+Long out of print (and now about as awkwardly un-woke as the Mattachine Society), the book remains a bugaboo for the religious Right, and its underlying issues continue to surface, here and there, in my visual art.

+the age of weltschmerz.
 Recent creative collaborations with the composer Robert Kyr have included album and video art for his environmental oratorio, A Time for Life, and program art for The Cloud of Unknowing, Songs of the Soul, and In Praise of Music.
-As a lifelong environmental activist and the son of a wildlife sculptor, I have made the fraught relationship between mankind and Nature a central subject of my art images, which look unsparingly, and with grief, at the enslavement, disassembly, and razing of the natural world to suit human tastes and ventures.
+As a lifelong environmental activist and the son of a wildlife sculptor, I have made the fraught relationship between mankind and Nature a central subject of my photography, which looks unsparingly, and with grief, at the enslavement, disassembly, and razing of the natural world to suit human tastes and ventures.

 I am based near Vancouver, British Columbia, where I live with my German-Canadian partner of many years and our rescued Persian greyhound, named Weltschmerz, from Teheran.
 These days my time is split between fine art, civic activism, and submitting cartoons for relentless rejection by The New Yorker.